Ujjwal-ismyname/semeval_2026_task_11/README.md

 ### Subtask 2: Syllogistic Reasoning with Irrelevant Premises in English (Retrieval + Classification)

-**Goal:** Determine validity while simultaneously identifying and filtering out "noisy" or irrelevant premises in English.
+**Goal:** The task is to jointly predict the validity of the syllogism and the set of relevant premises that entail the conclusion.

-**Note:**  In this task, the relevant premises is the set of valid statements that are necessary and sufficient to entail the conclusion.
-This means that only "valid" syllogisms will have relevant premises.
+**Note:**  In this task, the set of relevant premises is the set of statements that are necessary and sufficient to entail the conclusion.
+This means that **only "valid" syllogisms** will have relevant premises.

 ### Subtask 2 Metrics: Retrieval, Validity, and Bias